 I used the most subtle sound settings within SOLID – Soft Kit, no Slam, Smooth mix preset and even just a bit of that.
 You can follow the drum notes on the stylized keyboard shown in the video as you listen along a piece of the intro into the chorus.

-Originally, I used built-in patterns for the layout, but replaced them later by playing note for note so I had individual control – because the gaps were more important than the notes.
+Originally, I used built-in patterns for the layout.
+I replaced them later by playing note for note so I had individual control – because the gaps were more important than the notes.
 Also, to retain a live feel, I did not quantize my “drum performance”.

 To create the dynamic build-up, I used very low velocities in the intro and played harder over time.

-The most defining instrument except for the vocals is the bass – and that was defined by the availability of Virtual Bassist Mellow.
-My first version of Silence used an electric bass and was a little more “electro-romantic” overall …
+The most defining instrument except for the vocals is the bass.
+That was defined by the availability of Virtual Bassist Mellow.
+My first version of Silence used an electric bass and was a little more “electro-romantic” overall.

 “Silence” Final Demo Without Virtual Bassist MELLOW

-I took a lot of time re-recording and improvising the lines with Virtual Bassist Mellow, and ended up using two instances/tracks, one for the Intro/Outro, where the bass almost communicates with the vocals, and the main part, where it works with the drums to create the foundation.
+I took a lot of time re-recording and improvising the lines with Virtual Bassist Mellow, and ended up using two instances/tracks.
+One for the Intro/Outro, where the bass almost communicates with the vocals.
+One for the main part, where it works with the drums to create the foundation.
 Like the drums, I didn’t quantize anything.